-NGL mix extracted at field plants and straddle plants is transported to fractionation facilities, which enhance its value by separating the mix into its components: ethane, propane, butane and pentanes-plus.
-Due to size, storage and transportation limitations, fractionation generally does not occur at field plants, but rather at larger, well connected centralized locations.
+NGL mix extracted at field plants and straddle plants is transported via pipelines, truck or rail to fractionation facilities, which enhance its value by separating the mix into its components: ethane, propane, butane and condensate.
+Due to size, storage and transportation limitations, fractionation generally does not occur at field plants, but rather at larger, well-connected, centralized locations.
 NGL mix is moved by truck or pipeline to fractionation facilities.
 Once fractionated, the products are stored and transported to end markets by pipeline, truck or rail.